andyholmes/andyholmes.github.io/articles/gnome-shell-extension-1.md

 GNOME Shell extensions are pretty easy to write, but a lot of the documentation available is outdated, scattered or just down-right unhelpful.
 It's pretty common for new authors to use an existing extension as a starting point, but that doesn't always work out well either.

-As of this writing, the latest Ubuntu LTS is 18.04 shipping with `gnome-shell 3.28` and `gjs 1.52`, so that's what we'll restrict ourselves to.
-Users of Fedora and other distributions will also often hang back one release and experience has taught me this is a fair line to draw.

 This is a groundup, no-frills overview of what you need to know to get started.
 We're going to use modern JavaScript, a text editor, a terminal and `zip`/`unzip`.

-No fancy tools, template generators, linters or TypeScript.
-You can learn about those things later when you have a use for them.
+As of this writing, the latest Ubuntu LTS is 18.04 shipping with `gnome-shell 3.28` and `gjs 1.52`, so that's what we'll restrict ourselves to.
+Users of other distributions will also often hang back one release and this is a fair line to draw.

 ## Table of Contents